 MedDocLive’s platform allows medical students and residents an opportunity to make valuable connections and provide fulfilling, positive impact work at each organization within our reach.
-Considering that each consultant has learned a combination of clinical medicine and the inner workings of an EHR gives them the competitive edge to help providers from every specialty at a very high level.
+Each clinician has vicariously learned a combination of clinical medicine and the inner workings of their EHR, which allows them to provide superior support.
 This in-turn creates a solid foundation, great environment, and a full experience at any organization that cannot be matched.
-Below are a few testimonials from our consultants.
+Below are a few testimonials from clinicians who have worked with MedDocLive.

 I had a great time working with MedDocLive to teach providers how to use EPIC for the first time.
 Not only did we get flown out, put up in a nice hotel, and paid handsomely for our work, but as a fourth-year medical student I got to network with people in a residency program I was exploring and even teach a major player in my field how to use the EMR!
 I would do it again in a heartbeat, and I hope you'll keep me in mind for future go-lives.

 Loyola Stritch School of Medicine M4